robot131/robot131.github.io/publications/number-6.md

 </video>
 </div>

-<div align=center> Video.1 Video of raw dataset measurement and sample recovery results of the dynamic Ronchi grating sample in Fig.7 </div><br/>
+**Video.1** Video of raw dataset measurement and sample recovery results of the dynamic Ronchi grating sample in Fig.7

 # Conclusion